-- ☑ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
+☑ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
 PHAs must submit a Deconcentration Policy for Field Office review.
-For additional guidance on what a PHA must do to deconcentrate poverty in its development and comply with fair housing requirements, see 24 CFR 903.2 (24 CFR §903.23(b)) Describe the PHA's admissions policy for deconcentration of powerty and income mixing of lower-income families in public housing.
+For additional guidance on what a PHA must do to deconcentrate poverty in its development and comply with fair housing requirements, see 24 CFR 903.2.
+(24 CFR 8903.23(b)) Describe the PHA's admissions policy for deconcentration of poverty and income mixing of lower-income families in public housing.
 The Deconcentration Policy must describe the PHA's policy for bringing higher-income tenants into lower-income developments and lower-income tenants into higher-income developments.
 The deconcentration requirements apply to general occupancy and family public housing developments.
 Refer to 24 CFR §903.2(b)(2) for developments not subject to deconcentration of poverty and income mixing requirements.
-(24 CFR §903.7(b)) Describe the PHA's policies that govern resident or tenant eligibility, selection, and admission including admission preferences for both public housing and HCV.
+(24 CFR §903.7(b)) Describe the PHA's procedures for maintaining waiting lists for admission to public housing and address any site-based waiting lists.
+(24 CFR §903.7(b)) A statement of the PHA's policies that govern resident or tenant eligibility, selection, and admission including admission preferences for both public housing and HCV.
 (24 CFR §903.7(b)) Describe the unit assignment policies for public housing.
-(24 CFR §903.7(b)) - ☑ Financial Resources.
+(24 CFR §903.7(b))

+☑ Financial Resources.
 A statement of financial resources, including a listing by general categories, of the PHA's anticipated resources, such as PHA operating, capital, and other anticipated Federal resources available to the PHA, as well as tenant rents and other income available to support public housing or tenant-based assistance.
 The statement also should include the non-Federal sources of funds supporting each Federal program, and state the planned use of the resources.
 (24 CFR §903.7(c))